ECE740F21T01/pytorch-pose-hg-3d/new_readme.md

     - Some functions are borrowed from [Kornia](https://github.com/kornia/kornia).
     - Pose tracker is from [STAF](https://github.com/soulslicer/openpose/tree/staf)."

-The ./lib folder holds the code from VIBE repo, for the MPI-INF-3DHP dataset dataloader
+The ./lib folder holds the code from VIBE repo, for the 3DPW and MPI-INF-3DHP dataset dataloader.